calderkatyal/odin-recipes/README.md

 # odin-recipes
-A simple website that displays recipes
+This is a simple project to practice html which has links to a couple of recipes